bratpeki/pclib/GUIDELINES.md

 Language:

-- Write for ANSI C (C89/C90)
+- Write for ANSI C (C89/C90).
-- Fully use the standard library, only building upon it where deemed necessary
+- Fully use the standard library, only building upon it where deemed necessary.
-- A valid reason to reinvent the wheel is because you don't need the overhead of standard headers
+- A valid reason to reinvent the wheel is because you don't need the overhead of standard headers.
+- No typedefs.
+Use the standard types.

 Compiler: